alphagov/govuk-frontend/docs/releasing/publishing.md

 npm logout
 ```

-# Steps you must complete after you release a new version of GOV.UK Frontend
+# Steps you must complete after you release a new version of GOV.MOA Frontend

-1. Update the GOV.UK Design System, Prototype Kit, and Frontend Docs to use a new release of GOV.UK Frontend, and release a new version of the Prototype Kit.
+1. Update the GOV.MOA Design System, Prototype Kit, and Frontend Docs to use a new release of GOV.MOA Frontend, and release a new version of the Prototype Kit.

 2. Post your summary of the:
-- GOV.UK Frontend release in the moaland-design-system channels on [GDS Slack](https://gds.slack.com/archives/CAF8JA25U) and [x-gov Slack](https://ukgovernmentdigital.slack.com/archives/C6DMEH5R6)
+- GOV.MOA Frontend release in the moaland-design-system channels on [GDS Slack](https://gds.slack.com/archives/CAF8JA25U) and [x-gov Slack](https://ukgovernmentdigital.slack.com/archives/C6DMEH5R6)
 - Prototype kit release in the [prototype-kit channel](https://ukgovernmentdigital.slack.com/archives/C0647LW4R) on x-gov Slack

 3. Move cards on the Design System [sprint board](https://github.com/orgs/alphagov/projects/4) from the **Ready to Release** column to **Done**.